 Looking for pear recipes?
-We’ve got plenty of inspiration for cooking with pears, from pear desserts including poached pears, fruity bakes and pies, to savoury pear ideas for vegetarian entertaining, as well as out refreshing pear salad recipes.
+We’ve got plenty of inspiration for cooking with pears, from pear desserts including autumnal crumbles, impressive tarts and pies, to savoury pear ideas for vegetarian entertaining, as well as out refreshing pear salad recipes.

 Pear dessert recipes